Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 Key Takeaways

-The average electricity price for a Swiss household in profile H4 (4-room flat, electric stove, 4'500 kWh per year) is 30.2 ct./kWh in 2026, about 4% lower than the 31.5 ct./kWh of the previous year.
-The Federal Electricity Commission ElCom publishes the following year's tariffs each end of August.
+The average electricity price for a Swiss household in profile H4 (4-room flat, electric stove, 4'500 kWh per year) is 27.7 ct./kWh in 2026, about 4% lower than the 28.9 ct./kWh of the previous year.
+The Federal Electricity Commission ElCom publishes the following year's basic-supply tariffs each end of August.
 The interactive ElCom tariff comparison tool shows the values for every Swiss municipality.

 Looking for last year's data?
-Our Strompreise Schweiz 2025 overview lists the historical numbers (German archive page, EN sibling not maintained as it would compete with this current page).
+Our Strompreise Schweiz 2025 overview lists the historical numbers (German archive page; the EN page is not duplicated to avoid competing with this current article).

 Price Development 2022-2026 (Profile H4)